OpenRailAssociation/FOSDEM/README.md

 The hosts of this devroom are Cornelius Schumacher ([@cornelius](https://github.com/cornelius)), Loïc Hamelin ([@loic-hamelin](https://github.com/loic-hamelin)), Max Mehl ([@mxmehl](https://github.com/mxmehl)), Peter Keller and Simon Clavier ([@SimonClavier](https://github.com/SimonClavier)) as part of the wider OpenRail community.

-## Call for Presentation
+## Call for Presentations

-Until 1 December 2023, the Call for Presentation is open.
-Please head to [this dedicated article](2023-11-10-fosdem-cfp.md) on how to submit.
+Until 1 December 2023, the Call for Presentations is open.
+Please head to [this dedicated article](2024-cfp.md) on how to submit.
 We look forward to your interesting proposals!

 ## Attendee information